Research Projects

 Political Ecology

-Against this background, we want to explore the mutual relationships among political, economic and social acting; discourses and imaginaries of the natural environment; and environmental transformations in the 19th and 20th century.
-By addressing diverse relations that shaped the biophysical environment and ecosystems on a global scale, we intend to connect research projects that address environmental knowledge as a politically contested field in global, imperial and (post) colonial studies.
+Taking this understanding of ecology as a starting point, this interdisciplinary project aims to explore the mutual relationships among political, economic and social action; discourses and imaginaries of the natural environment; and environmental transformations in the 19th and 20th century.
+By addressing diverse relations that shaped the biophysical environment and ecosystems on a global scale, we intend to connect research projects that address environmental knowledge as a politically contested field in global, imperial and (post)colonial studies.

 Dr. Nikolai Wehrs